adamfk/bouncy-button/bb-benchmark/README.md

 ## Sharing Your Data
 If you'd like to share your data with the world, you can simply open an issue on the [bouncy-button-data repo](https://github.com/adamfk/bouncy-button-data/issues/).

-I chose to use issues because it's a simple way to keep track of the data and it's easy to search and filter.
-It also allows anyone to easily add their data without needing to go through a pull request.

 <br>